-This post is part of a series on brand tagline development.
-Read the prior post in this series, Brand Taglines Part I: What Does “For Life” Really Elicit?.
+This post is part of a series on brandline development.
+Read the prior post in this series, Brandlines Part I: What Does “For Life” Really Elicit?.

 For instance, looking for a definition rooted in a purpose or communications objective common to all such statements, I found no less than eight different brand tagline communications functions represented:

 1) Exhortation to act (e.g., Just do it—NIKE)*

 2) Invitation to partnership (e.g., Let’s Build a Smarter Planet—IBM)*